Skip to main content

 4 “How to’ elements of my search: 1) guidebook, 2) skim quickly, 3) slice, dice & remove, & 4) scour balance.
 Sometime during research, you’ll begin to rough out your Travel Itinerary. [pkl: ]

-A SIT traveler’s choice of seasons & travel dates is usually personal based on several possible preferences: vacation time, school opening/closing or seasonal events.
+An Independent solo traveler's choice of seasons & travel dates is usually personal based on several possible preferences: vacation time, school opening/closing or seasonal events.

 Three useful guidelines: 1) desired ideal weather, 2) avoiding high-season congestion, chaos & inflated prices, & 3) off-season closures.